 Avoid over worming

-If your horse does not need deworming, it’s better not to give it.
-This is not just a waste of your money but may also lead to development of drug resistance.
+If your horse does not need deworming, such as Abiver Plus, it is better not to give it.
+This is not just a waste of your money but it may also lead to development of drug resistance.
 Complete and total elimination of parasites is not realistic.
 They have survived for centuries, why can’t they survive now?
 Even if you have cleaned your environment thoroughly, it still does not mean that you will have zero risk.
 Each time your horse goes out for grazing, he can still pick up parasites.
 As for very young and the older horse, they may need deworming more compared to healthy adults because of their compromised immune system.

 Various horse wormers are effective against many different parasites but tapeworms are not so susceptible to these agents and they become an important problem.
 Though tapeworms are not really a big threat compared to other worms, they can cause serious digestive problems when present in large numbers.